parres-hq/whitenoise-ux/engineering/media-uploads.md

 - Currently NIP-44 v2 encryption has an upper limit of 64kb of data.
 - There are discussions to create a new version that removes this limit.
 [Issue](https://github.com/nostr-protocol/nips/issues/1712) / [PR](https://github.com/nostr-protocol/nips/pull/1838)
 - We currently use NIP-44 v2 in other places (sending welcome messages, encrypting the content of `kind:445` messages).
+So far we haven't hit the limits on these but it's a known issue with larger groups, for example with the serialized welcome message content would go beyond this limit in groups of ~150 users in my tests.
+- There is also an [encrypted file message kind](https://github.com/nostr-protocol/nips/blob/master/17.md#file-message-kind) as part of NIP-17.
+- There is also media attachments in [NIP-92](https://github.com/nostr-protocol/nips/blob/master/92.md).
+We're currently using these to show images as part of the message content.

+### Discussed ideas

+- Switch to AES-GCM encryption for media uploads (this would likely need to be an extension of or addition to [NIP-EE](https://github.com/nostr-protocol/nips/pull/1427)).
+What this would look like is a combination Of nip-17 encrypted file messages (minus the inclusion of the decryption key tag) and of nip-92's `imeta` tags.

 ## Blossom uploads

 ### Facts

 - Most blossom servers require authentication

+### Discussed ideas

+-